pdagger/AI_Healthcare_Projects/Pneumonia_Detection_Chest_X-Rays/FDA_Submission_Template.md

   - Human subjects between 20-70 years old.
   - Chest X-ray studies taken in PA or AP positions.
-  - Most common co-occorrences: edema and infiltration.
+  - Most common co-occorrences to avoid: edema, infiltration, atelectasis and effusion.

 **Ground Truth Acquisition Methodology:**

-The optimal ground truth will take into account confirmation of the disease by histopathology.
-When this is not possible the labelling from experienced radiologists could be considered.
+The algorithm will be used as an aid tool for a radiologist's diagnosis.
+As such, the silver standard measure is used to evaluate the algorithm.
+In this particular case, the silver standard is the labelling from experienced radiologists.

 **Algorithm Performance Standard:**

-To evaluate the algorithm performance, F1 scores of the algorithm predictions compared to 4 different radiologists will be considered.
-A final F1 average score weighted by the radiologist's years of experience will be reported as the final performance standard.
+According to [Rajpurkar et al. [1]](https://arxiv.org/pdf/1711.05225.pdf) to evaluate the algorithm performance F₁ scores of the algorithm predictions are compared to scores from 4 different radiologists.
+A final F₁ score greater than the average from radiologists' scores is acceptable.
+In this case, an F₁ > 0.387 stands for a good model.

+**References:**

+[1] Pranav Rajpurkar, Jeremy Irvin, Kaylie Zhu, Brandon Yang, Hershel Mehta, Tony Duan, Daisy Ding, Aarti Bagul, Curtis Langlotz, Katie Shpanskaya, Matthew P. Lungren, Andrew Y. Ng,
+    *"CheXNet: Radiologist-Level Pneumonia Detection on Chest X-Rays with Deep Learning"*, 2017, [https://arxiv.org/pdf/1711.05225.pdf](https://arxiv.org/pdf/1711.05225.pdf)